Generator Buying Guide

 What to look for when buying a generator

-• Petrol or diesel – You need to consider the total cost of ownership when investing in a new generator.
-With a comprehensive range of the best diesel generators and petrol models on the market, you’ll be able to pick the most cost-efficient fuel source for your power requirements.
+- Petrol or diesel: You need to consider the total cost of ownership when investing in a new generator.
+With a comprehensive range of the best diesel generators and gasoline models on the market, you’ll be able to pick the most cost-efficient fuel source for your power requirements.

-• Standby & Specialist Generators – Do you want a back up power supply for your home?
+- Standby and Specialist Generators: Do you want a backup power supply for your home?
 Or perhaps you need a specialist generator for industrial projects?
 Find out more about specialist and standby generators for home use.

 Your total required wattage